rmbeddor14/restack_weaviate_curriculum/README.md

-# Restack AI - Quickstart boilerplate Python
+# Restack x Weaviate - Curriculum Agentic RAG

 This repository contains a quickstart for Restack.
 It demonstrates how to set up a basic workflow and functions.